jessfraz/blog/content/post/blurred-lines.md

 ### LGTM is tied to the individual who said it.

-You cannot get a LGTM from a corporation, you get it from an individual.
+You cannot get a LGTM from a corporation; you get it from an individual.
 I have never seen a company with a GitHub account going around doing code reviews.
 People do code reviews.